KaroGil/DAT250-ex2-3/README.md

 Different branches are the different tasks
 - main branch is task1
 - And so on
-- Raports are in the raports folder:) [Select correct branch to see the updated raports]
+- Reports are in the reports folder:) [Select the correct branch to see the updated reports]